-Significantly, Premier Lai was not contradicting Clausewitz, because the latter's insight is logically compatible with its converse.
+Significantly, Premier Zhou was not contradicting Clausewitz, because the latter's insight is logically compatible with its converse.
 In this particular context, international law is legitimately to be understood as part of diplomacy.
 Thus, it is relevant to note that the chances that international law can sometimes be the continuation of war by other means are significantly enhanced by at least three characteristics of the global system of States:

 - Despite the United Nations, there is no "world government" with -- a monopoly of armed force; sovereign executive and legislative authority; and responsibility for the welfare of all humankind, without discrimination.

 - Despite the International Court of Justice (ICJ), there is nothing like a "world supreme court" with -- truly independent judges; universal compulsory jurisdiction; and capacity to make final legal rulings that are regularly enforced.

 - Despite increasing globalization, each State feels compelled to realize its own vital interests, within a context still significantly marked by stiff competition and difficult partnerships with other States.